Nielsenfam/NightSky/README.md

-Originally designed for an 8x8 LED matrix to go from hours 7PM to 2AM and driven directly by an Ardino with a wifi connection to the code on a seperate server.
+Originally designed for an 8x8 LED matrix to go from hours 7PM to 2AM and driven directly by an Arduino with a wifi connection to the code on a seperate server.

 Redesigned for RaspberryPi, with local code connected to a wifi dongle and an LED matrix driven by i2c bus driver.

-Sky information is obtained by "screen scraping" heavens-above.com.
-Can't find an xml service so it could be more robust.

 Enhancement Ideas:
 =================

-1. A possible enhancement would be to do the Sun, Moon and Planet calculations localy using the apropriate astronimcal calculations.
-Shouldn't be that hard, people have been doing those calculations for centuries!
-That would leave only the ISS and weather data to be "screen scraped".

-2. The i2c LED matrix could be larger to cover 12 hours for the whole "night".
+1. The i2c LED matrix could be larger to cover 12 hours for the whole "night".
 Might be easier to use a second Backpack at a different address

-3. The Earth Sky conditions could display additional observing conditions such as those found on cleardarksky.com.
+2. The Earth Sky conditions could display additional observing conditions such as those found on cleardarksky.com.

-4. i2c could also drive additional 7 segement display for traditional "clock" functionality.
+3. i2c could also drive additional 7 segement display for traditional "clock" functionality.

-5. Combined with Above, a pushbutton could be used to display exact times of Rise/Set on a 7 segment display
+4. Combined with Above, a pushbutton could be used to display exact times of Rise/Set on a 7 segment display

+5. Another button could also display details of sky conditions

+6. Make configurable which night sky objects to show